 Sun and surf aren't the only reasons to explore northeastern Florida, though.
 There's historic St. Augustine and its horse-drawn carriages, Daytona and its classic spring-break flavor, and the Space Coast and its sense of discovery.
 Along the way is an array of little towns—from Fernandina and its shrimp fleets to Micanopy and its antiques stores—that invite quiet exploration.

 There's city life in the northeast, too.
 In the last decade or so, Jacksonville has revitalized its institutions and infrastructure.
-And with the revitalization has come an arts renaissance—from virtuoso productions in the theaters of the Times-Union Center for the Performing Arts to world-class exhibits in the Museum of Contemporary Art.
+And with the revitalization has come an arts renaissance—from virtuoso productions in the theaters of the Times-Union Center for the Performing Arts and the Florida Theatre, to world-class exhibitions in the Museum of Contemporary Art.